varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 [^cohen]: [Cohen et al 2024](https://arxiv.org/abs/2410.24206) *Understanding Optimization in Deep Learning with Central Flows*, with a shorter accompanying blogpost [here](https://centralflows.github.io/part3/).

 Despite not being a variance-adaptive method, Muon is "curvature-aware" [^kovalev][^anonymous26][^su25], which addresses point (2).
-Intuitively, this comes from orthogonalization: after orthogonalization, Muon's update is "well-rounded" in parameter space, avoiding directions of steep change (see footnote)[^geometry].
+Intuitively, this comes from the nice geometric properties of orthogonalization (see footnote).[^geometry]

-[^geometry]: We can think of the weight matrix as an ellipsoid transformation whose principal axes are determined by its eigenvalues/singular values.
-Orthogonalization deforms this ellipsoid into a sphere.
-We can alternatively view orthogonalization as constraining the parameter space.
-If each update is orthogonal (all singular values are $1$),  the weights themselves will be well-conditioned (singular values will be somewhat near $1$).
+[^geometry]: An earlier footnote explains why orthogonalization makes the update "well-rounded".
+This prevents steps that are too steep in any direction, which may help to avoid "sharp minima".
+Another geometric intuition for orthogonalization is conveyed in [Bernstein and Newhouse 2024](https://arxiv.org/abs/2410.21265).
+To summarize, SGD will update the weights away from the gradient with magnitude corresponding to the distance in the Euclidean metric.
+It turns out that the correct metric for the gradient is actually the spectral metric, e.g. with respect to the transformation.
+Orthogonalization acts as a map ("dual map") from transformation space to weight space.
+This aligns the geometry of the update with the geometry of the weight space.
+Another geometric intuition I have is by instead considering the effect of orthogonalization on the weights: if each update is orthogonal (all singular values are $1$),  the weights themselves will be well-conditioned (singular values will be somewhat near $1$).
 This is demonstrated in practice (see [Damek and Deusvyatskiy 2025](https://github.com/damek/specgd/blob/main/stable_rank.pdf) and [Boreiko et al 2025](https://openreview.net/forum?id=ppmyFtr9EW)), even though orthogonalization is of course approximate.
 We can therefore view Muon as effectively performing gradient descent down a constrained submanifold of the full parameter space.
 Understanding Muon as descending down this manifold, where all its points are well-conditioned matrices, helps me visualize why Muon can avoid ill-conditioned minima.
 Along these lines, Jeremy Bernstein has proposed [Manifold Muon](https://thinkingmachines.ai/blog/modular-manifolds/), which tweaks Muon such that the weights remain orthogonal throughout training.

 [^anonymous26]: [Anonymous ICLR Conference Submission 2025](https://openreview.net/forum?id=go388T3QjQ) *Long-tailed Learning with Muon Optimizer*
-[^su25]: [Su 2025](https://arxiv.org/abs/2511.00674) *Isotropic Curvature Model for Understanding Deep Learning Optimization*
+[^su25]: [Weijie Su 2025](https://arxiv.org/abs/2511.00674) *Isotropic Curvature Model for Understanding Deep Learning Optimization*
-[^kovalev]: derstanding Gradient Orthogonalization for Deep Learning via Non-Euclidean Trust-Region Optimization*
+[^kovalev]: Understanding Gradient Orthogonalization for Deep Learning via Non-Euclidean Trust-Region Optimization*

 [^bernstein25]: [Jeremy Bernstein 2025](https://thinkingmachines.ai/blog/modular-manifolds/) *Modular Manifolds*

 To the best of my knowledge, there is no argument that Muon solves (1)—e.g. that orthogonalization corrects for noise in the gradient estimation.
 To account for this, we want to estimate the noise along each spectral direction and correct for it.
 After orthogonalization, the columns of the update matrix correspond to the spectral directions, so we can estimate spectral variance by calculating column-wise RMS.
 For this reason, variance adaptation methods for Muon only require variance estimates along a single dimension[^frans].

 ```python {5-6}
 def adaptive_muon_update(grad, momentum1, momentum2, beta1, beta2):